WordPress is the most popular content management system and website platform, so it’s only natural that you might want to start selling on WordPress.

 Handling refunds means swallowing your pride and following through on your promises.
 But it’s also a technical process that you need to be able to execute, when the need arises.

 Choose your WordPress shopping cart wisely, knowing that you’ll need to administer refunds and possibly manually handle some of these steps.

-Trust is everything when it comes to selling online – and selling on WordPress is no exception.
+Trust is everything when it comes to selling online.

-You’ll want to make sure that you ask only for the pertinent information on your checkout page, to reduce cart abandonment and increase conversions.
+You’ll want to make sure that you optimize the checkout process by only asking for the pertinent information on your checkout page.
+This will reduce cart abandonment and increase conversions.

-The more you stay on brand, and the less it feels like a visitor left your website to check out and make a purchase… the better, and the more trust it builds.
+The more you stay on brand and the less it feels like a visitor left your website to check out and make a purchase, the greater the trust and conversions.